A single espresso coffee in a demi-tasse.

 The first coffee bean

-Long before the first French café, there was the first grain de café, the first coffee bean.
-That first coffee bean originated on a small evergreen tree in Ethiopia.
+café, the first coffee bean.
+That first coffee bean originated on a small

 Then, just to confuse me, I was told by people who really do know everything there is to know about coffee in the raw that the coffee bean is, in fact, a seed, not a bean.
 What we call the coffee bean, in fact, grows inside a coffee cherry, and that makes it a seed.
 These learned coffee dealers and blenders also told me that you would not want to eat a coffee cherry.
 So, we are left with the coffee seed.
 Despite that fact, I want to avoid confusion in this post, and so I will continue calling coffee seeds coffee beans.